Vikings D too much for Moore, Chargers

 The teams traded turnovers, and after an A-G punt, Kinston took advantage of the short field and went 28 yards in six plays as Semndaia found a leaping Corion Baker in the end zone for a TD to give the Vikings a 20-6 lead at halftime.

-The Chargers had chances in the second half, but turnovers cost them any momentum.
-Mitchell missed the final 24 minutes due to a leg injury suffered late in the first half.
+The Chargers had chances in the second half but turnovers cost them any momentum.

 An incomplete pass on fourth down at the Kinston 27 gave the ball back to the Vikings, who promptly drove 73 yards in 10 plays for another score – a 1-yard run from Semndaia with 2:03 left in the third stanza for a 26-6 lead.